 Cook Inlet Oil and Gas Leasing

 CIRI is strategically positioned to play an important role in solving Southcentral Alaska’s energy problems.
-The company is able to move more swiftly than larger public landowners and has the flexibility and financial strength to structure incentive options designed to encourage aggressive new oil and gas exploration.
+The company can move more swiftly than larger public landowners and has the flexibility and financial strength to structure incentive options designed to encourage aggressive new oil and gas exploration.

-Cook Inlet natural gas supplies, the region’s primary energy generation source, have been steadily dwindling in recent years.
-Cook Inlet gas has been considered “stranded” since its discovery in the 1950s, because global gas prices were not high enough to justify building a pipeline or other means of exporting the gas to external markets.
+Cook Inlet natural gas supplies, the region’s primary energy generation source, have been steadily dwindling.
+Cook Inlet gas has been considered “stranded” since its discovery in the 1950s because global gas prices were not high enough to justify building a pipeline or other means of exporting the gas to external markets.
 Consequently, Southcentral Alaska customers for decades paid 30 to 50 percent less for gas than Lower 48 prices.

-Now, however, local demand will soon exceed known reserves, and Cook Inlet gas prices are increasing to match world energy prices.
+Today, local demand is forecasted to soon exceed known reserves, and Cook Inlet gas prices are increasing to match world energy prices.
 Higher prices will encourage gas exploration and production by making it more profitable for companies to find and develop new Cook Inlet area gas reserves.